enriqueboyafalcon/EPSU1445/README.md

 ### plot.py

 The script [plot.py](Code/plot.py) generates a series of graphs that visualize the output of evaluate.py and the logs from the training process.
+For example:

 ![Penalti PPO Training logs](https://github.com/enriqueboyafalcon/EPSU1445/blob/master/Data/Graphs/plotall%2Bminmaxavg%20Penalty%20PPO%20scoring.png)